MrxYacinex/Portfolio/README.md

 - CSS
 - JavaScript

+## Hosting

+This website is hosted on my own programmed Raspberry Pi using Nginx.

 Stay tuned for more updates as I continue to learn and grow as a web developer!

 Yacine © 2025